Colbix/ComfyUI-Docker/README.md

 #### AMD with ROCm

   - ***Compose file***
     1. For the container to make use of the host GPU the non-root user account needs permission to the `/dev`, specifically `/dev/kfd` and `/dev/dri`.
-Permissions are applied by using `group_add` with groups `Video` and `Container`.
+Permissions are applied by using `group_add` with groups `video` and `render`.
     2. To access the host GPU's the `devices` option has been added.
 See [Accessing GPUs in containers](https://rocm.docs.amd.com/projects/install-on-linux/en/latest/how-to/docker.html#accessing-gpus-in-containers) for further details.

   - ***Build file***
     1. The build file contains installs separated between root and non-root accounts.
     2. To update the version of Pytorch for ROCm you'll need to update the URL in the non-root account section and then rebuild the image.
     3. The base image has a permission group ID `992` without a group name applied to `/dev/kfd`, `/dev/dri/renderD128`, and `/dev/dri/renderD129`.
-To have the permission assignable a group name is assigned called `Container`.
+To have the permission assignable a group name is assigned called `render`.
 If you change the name don't forget to to update the compose file `group_add` group name.

-* **Volumes:**
-  By default, your models, outputs, and other data persist in the folders you mapped on your host system.
-Whether you're on Windows or Linux, you'll want to modify these paths to something more suitable for your needs and folder structure.

 ---

 ## **Updating**